For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Genetic predisposition to connective tissue weakness.

-Enterocele may become more prominent especially in patients who have previously undergone hysterectomy or whose vaginal vault support has weakened.
-In rectocele, constipation, straining during bowel movements, and bowel habits are particularly important in treatment planning.
+Enterocele may become more noticeable, especially in patients who have had a previous hysterectomy or whose vaginal vault support is weakened.
+In rectocele, constipation, straining during defecation and bowel habits are especially important in the treatment plan.

-The most important factor that determines the decision for rectocele-enterocele treatment is often the symptoms.
-Mild prolapses may not cause symptoms.
-In moderate and advanced prolapses, vaginal fullness, a palpable mass sensation, pelvic pressure, and difficulty with bowel movements may become more noticeable.
+The most important factor in deciding on rectocele-enterocele treatment is often the symptoms.
+Mild sagging may not cause symptoms.
+In moderate and severe prolapse, fullness in the vagina, a palpable mass sensation, pelvic pressure and difficulty in defecation may be more evident.

 Symptoms of rectocele and enterocele include: